Spiced Lamb and Herb Meatballs

 - Combine the freshly ground spices, salt, Aleppo pepper, and garlic and mix well.
 Place the lamb in a bowl and mix the spice kit evenly with the meat.
 Cover and refrigerate overnight.

-- Add the onion and mint, cilantro, parsley, and olive oil and mix well by hand for 2 to 3 minutes.
+- Add the onion, mint, cilantro, parsley, and olive oil and mix well by hand for 2 to 3 minutes.
 The mixture should begin to firm up and feel cohesive.
 Roll the mixture into meatballs about 1 1/2 inches in diameter and set aside.

 - Heat oil in a nonstick pan over medium high flame.
 Brown the meatballs on each side, turning throughout, until golden brown all over.
 Simmer in your favorite red sauce for 35 minutes and serve!